AND-Digital-Jemison/advent-of-code-2021/README.md

-# åAdvent of Code 2021
+# Advent of Code 2021

 ## Getting Involved